Danyang, Jiangsu

 Danyang (丹阳 (丹陽, Dānyáng)) is a county-level city located on the southwest (right) bank of the Yangtze River, and is under the administration of Zhenjiang, Jiangsu province, China.
 It is noted for the production of optical lenses used in sunglasses and eyeglasses.
-Danyang has a total area of 1059 km2 and a population of roughly 890,000.
+Danyang has a total area of 1059 km2 and a population of roughly 988,900 in 2020.
 Danyang locals speak a dialect of Wu Chinese, and the city is on the linguistic borderline between Wu Chinese and Jianghuai Mandarin.

 History

-During the period of the four Southern Dynasties (Nan Chao) from 420 to 589 A.D. when China's national capital was in Jiankang (modern Nanjing), Danyang was the hometown of the emperors of the Southern Qi (479-502) and Liang Dynasties (502-557), who were buried in the countryside outside the city.
+During the period of the Eastern Jin and four Southern Dynasties (Nan Chao) from 420 to 589 A.D. when China's national capital was in Jiankang (modern Nanjing), Danyang was the hometown of the emperors of the Southern Qi (479-502) and Liang Dynasties (502-557), who were buried in the countryside outside the city.
 Today 11 of these Southern Dynasties imperial tombs can still be found to the east and northeast of the city.
-They are notable for their unique stone statues of mythical animals marking the sacred way (shen dao) leading to each imperial tomb.
+They are notable for their unique stone statues of mythical animals marking the sacred way (圣道, sheng dao) leading to each imperial tomb.

 Administrative divisions

-In the present, Danyang City has 13 towns and 1 other.
+At present, Danyang City has 13 towns and 1 other under its jurisdiction.